pierre-roth/rstar-arc/weekly_progress_report.md

 - **Work done**:
   - Decided on not specifying the extend of the step format beyond the "python block" limitation (that means the prefix code of every step must be valid python code)
   - Successfully implemented working version of "Round 1" with beam search agent (also successfully solved first ARC Task)
+  - Rewriting code to adhere to HCP Storage best practices (i.e. use local scratch space for all intermediate files)
   -